sine2pi/ASR-model/README.md

         f0 injection at the embedding level gives the model recurrent-like qualities without the baggage.
 Uses log mels, pitch, waveform (and others, pitch-tokens, hilberts and harmonics), This specific version uses log-mels, pitch, waveform, and pitch-tokens but you can togle them on and off for          experimenting.
 Some other tricks.

         Not everything in the script is fully integrated yet.
+I'm still trying to think through best how to inject characteristics that are unique to each           sound into the rotary without breaking things too badly.
+Might go okdshool and use some kind of genralized frequency phenom map as radius since its          consitent enough while still being able to apply it from f0 of the samples.
+Mix that with some set theta decay.
+The idea is to change the pairwise           rotations with just enough real data to make it meaningful but not enough to break its functioning.

         How to use:
         install any imports in the imports section you dont have.